ruiyan1995/Group-Activity-Recognition/README.md

 - For extracting action features, you can use `Action.extract_feas(save_folder='*')`.

 ### Step Two: Activity Level
-This is the core part of GAR which need your design.
+This is the core part of GAR which need to be designed by youself.
 We proposed a novel PCTDM to aggreate the action features with attending to key persons.
 - To create a `Piplines` instance as:

 &nbsp;&nbsp;`Activity = Activity_Level(dataset_root, dataset_name, 'trainval_activity')`;